edwbaker/edwbaker.github.io/urban-research-station.md

   description="Ed Baker installing a sensor in the URban Research Station at the Natural History Museum" caption = "Installing acoustic sensor on a tree. © The Trustees of the Natural History Museum, London" %}

+- [Sensor network install](/notes/sensor-network-install) - documenting the installation of the sensor network.

 ## More-than-human approaches

 More-than-human appraoches to biodiversity research are looking at how we can make urban areas more habitable for all species.